 The study is the second phase of a three-year programme to increase access to and the uptake of rural and agricultural financial services in southern Africa

-Status of agricultural and rural financial services in Southern Africa
+Executive summary - the status of rural and agricultural financial services in Southern Africa 2011

 This report summarises the findings of the first phase of the work, namely, an assessment of the current state of rural and agricultural financial services in the region